 DNA Sequencing — Illumina library construction services

-As sequencing output increases and experimental scales are growing, generating libraries for sequencing is often the rate-limiting step.
-Our lab employs liquid handling robots to minimize sample handling variation and to provide fast turnaround times.
+As sequencing output increases and experimental scales grow, generating libraries for sequencing is often the rate-limiting step.
+The Core employs liquid handling robots to minimize sample handling variation and to provide fast turnaround times.
 Our library preparation services include library QC, library quantification, and library pooling.
 All our libraries are barcoded (single indexed or uniquely-dual-indexed).

 We are happy to discuss the options and protocols suitable for your specific research projects.
-We prepare standard sequencing libraries as well as many specialized libraries and can also help you with custom projects.
-At the moment we are offering:
+We prepare standard sequencing libraries as well as many specialized libraries, and can also help you with custom projects.
+We currently offer:

 - Genomic DNA libraries (whole-genome shotgun libraries)